Galaxy Quenching from Cosmic Web Detachment: Multi-streaming regions and halo history

 \section{Multi-streaming regions and halo history}

-In this section we study the history of haloes to gain insight in the type of processes occurring when a halo enters a multi-streaming region and how this could affect their star formation.
+In this section we study the history of halos in order to gain insight on the type of processes occurring when a halo enters a multi-streaming region and how this could affect their star formation.
 The relation between halo mass accretion history and star formation is, while not completely understood yet, well established \citep{Dekel09,Mutch13,Watson15,Behroozi15,Aldo16}.
 The analysis we present here shows a direct link between matter accretion and the dynamical state of the local cosmic web and by doing so provides an indirect link to star formation.